College of the North Atlantic

 OBJECTIVES

-Upon successful completion of the Diagnostic Ultrasonography program, graduates will be able to:
+Upon successful completion of this program graduates will be able to:

 1. Utilize academic knowledge as outlined in the Sonography Canada Competency Profile and apply learned knowledge in clinical practice.

-2. Apply critical thinking and problem solving skills that promote competence in the performance of ultrasound procedures.
+2. Apply critical thinking and problem-solving skills that promote competence in the performance of ultrasound procedures.

 3. Communicate effectively and work collaboratively with other members of the health care team to serve patients and employers with the highest degree of competence.